retroenv/nesgo/cmd/nesgodisasm/README.md

 nesgodisasm allows you to disassemble programs for the Nintendo Entertainment System (NES).

 ## Features

 * Outputs ca65 compatible .asm files that can be used to reproduce the original NES ROM
 * Translates known RAM addresses to aliases
-* Follows the program execution flow to differentiate between code and data
+* Traces the program execution flow to differentiate between code and data
-* Supports undocumented 6502 opcodes
+* Supports undocumented 6502 CPU opcodes

+Check the [issue tracker](https://github.com/retroenv/nesgo/issues?q=is%3Aissue+is%3Aopen+label%3Adisassembler) for planned features or known bugs.

 ## Installation